kexiZeroing/kexiZeroing.github.io/src/posts/notes-on-domain-specific-chatgpt.md

 ### OpenAI SSE (Server-Sent Events) Streaming API
 Do you want to stream the response to your application in real-time — as it's being generated?

 > FYI, streaming is the action of rendering data on the client progressively while it's still being generated on the server.
+As data arrives in chunks, it can be processed without waiting for the entire payload.
+This can significantly enhance the perceived performance of large data loads or slow network connections.

 1. The client creates an SSE `EventSource` to server endpoint with SSE configured.
 2. The server receives the request and sends a request to OpenAI API using the `stream: true` parameter.